25 products our editors tried and loved in June | CNN Underscored

 Nécessaire The Body Exfoliator ($30; nordstrom.com)

 I didn’t start using body exfoliators until recently, despite the advice of any esthetician or wax person.
 But as I’ve slowly started to go on vacation again, I figured I’d try some out for silky, smooth skin — and let me say that the Nécessaire The Body Exfoliator is easily my favorite.
-Formulated with bamboo charcoal, this works with an AHA/BHA trio of glycolic, lactic and salicylic acids along with physical exfoliation beads to wipe away dead skin without stripping it.
+Formulated with bamboo charcoal, this works with an AHA/BHA trio of glycolic, lactic and salicylic acids, along with physical exfoliation beads, to wipe away dead skin without stripping it.
 This seriously leaves my skin feeling super soft and hydrated, unlike any other product I’ve tried.
 It’s totally worth the splurge. — Kiana Murden, associate lifestyle editor

 ZitSticka Megashade Breakout-Proof SPF Serum ($40; ulta.com)